jamesmontemagno/MyExpenses/README.md

 ## How much code is shared?
 I have included an "Analysis Project", which will count the shared lines of code.
-90% on iOS, 84% on Windows Phone, and 81% of code is shared the code is shared between projects.
+Up to 80% of code is shared across platforms.
 All of the Models, Services, View Models, and tons of helper classes are all found in one single PCL library.

 ## What technology is used?
 Everything is written in C# with Xamarin with a base PCL library.
 This project couldn't have been done without the following: